CinTheDev/simple-ode-analyzer/README.md

 So in short, the actual equation part of the ODE is represented in the different kinds of `calculate` methods implemented for every descendant of `ODE`.

+Mutable mathematical constants used in the equation are stored in a special array, which the GUI part of the program is able to access.
+This way, these constants can be changed at runtime.
+(But they will never change while the function is calculated, hence why I call them 'constants').

 ## Development

 ### CMake